 There’s a variety of potential issues and fixes, Apple provides has a few helpful tips if you run into any issues:

-- Verify the iOS device is running iOS 5 or newer, and the PC or Mac is running iTunes 10.5 or later
+- Make sure the Windows PC or Mac is running iTunes 10.5 or later

 - Quit and relaunch iTunes